 Even as the gaming world focuses on the PlayStation 5, there are more than 3,200 games available around the world for the PlayStation 4.
 It’s going to take a long time for the PS5 to catch up so it’s well worth adding a PS4 to your gaming library.
 In fact, given all of the incredible exclusives available for the PlayStation 4, it’s not a matter of if you should pick one up, but how quickly you can.

-Of course, before you pick up a PlayStation 4, you have the decision to make as there are two consoles bearing the PS4 name.
-Do you go for the PlayStation 4 Pro or the PlayStation 4 Slim?
+Of course, before you pick up a PlayStation 4, you have to decide between the PS4 vs. PS4 Pro.
+Which should you choose?

 Let’s take a look at these two consoles so you can best determine which one is right for you!